doki-theme/doki-theme-web/README.md

   1. Then choose the `newTab` directory and `open` or confirm.
 Repeat this process for the `theme` extension.
 7. Enjoy!

-### Configuration

-You can configure the extension by opening the popup menu & clicking:
-- The Doki Theme logo located at the top.

 # Contributions and Issues